vide/puppet-omsa/README.md

  * `install_rac5`
  Install components to manage the Dell Remote Access Card 5

+ * `enable_snmp`
+ Enable SNMP integration by installing SNMP on the machine.
+Default: false

+ * `force_install`
+ Force OMSA installation even when $manufacturer is not Dell.
+Default: false

 ## Limitations

 This module has been tested on real hardware by the author only on CentOS7, but